 The adjusted values of the R-square and Q- square of the structural model imply that there is a high level of explanatory power and predictive power of the model.
 The R-square value of perceived competitiveness is recorded as 0.710, and this implies that 71 percent of the variance in the perceived competitiveness could be determined by the independent variable, which was moderate to a tremendous extent of the explanatory value as reported by Hair et al. (2022).
 The Q-square adjusted of 0.671 is higher than the lowest score of 0, indicating high predictive relevance.
 Thus, the findings have shown that the model could be of interest to someone in real practice who wishes to determine the perceived competitiveness of the higher education sector in Malaysia in terms of international student recruitment.

-Table 2: R2 and Q2 Test
+Table 2.
+R2 and Q2 Test